liveontologies/docker-pinpointing-experiments/README.md

 1. Point your browser to the address of the host machine with the configured port, e.g., http://localhost:3030/.

+    If the server is not available, or there are other problems, one can inspect the container output log using
+    ```
+    docker logs pinpointing-container
+    ```

 1. Use the web interface to configure and run the experiments.